The

 This project took its roots while researching knitting as an act of resistance.
 Diving into the origins of knitting as both a form of art and a form of craft, I wrote my master thesis on the topic of knitting as a resistance tool against the rise of the far right and facist propaganda, white supremacist ideologies, and over-consumption practices.

-While Knit Clubs are alive and thriving, they (almost)all have in common this one thing: people come to work on their own project.
-But what happens when people come together to work together on a common goal?
+Now, while Knit Clubs are alive and thriving, they (almost)all have in common this one thing: people come to work on their own project.
+My question was then: what happens when people come together to work together on a common goal?
 When they join skills to make something together?
 Well, that's what we're trying to discover with The Commuknit Project.

 You are most welcomed to join and let us know by sending us a quick email.
 Don't worry, there will be space for you even if you don't!